-In the first two parts of our Q&A with pensions expert Claire Louise Murphy, you’ll have learned a lot about starting a pension, how they work, and why it’s such a vital part of your long-term financial planning.
+In the first two parts of our Q&A with pensions expert Claire Louise Murphy, you’ll have learned a lot about starting a pension in Ireland, how they work, and why it’s such a vital part of your long-term financial planning.

 In this final instalment, Claire Louise tackles all-important questions on drawing your pension, how much you’ll need, and other key need-to-knows when it comes to preparing for your retirement…